Vast Majority Of Military Home Buyers Are Married

 The VA loan benefit also transfers to surviving spouses who have not remarried, or some who remarry after the age of 57.

 Marriage can work in your favor when applying for a loan, but it can also cause some challenges.
-Most of them can be remedied if you know how VA lenders look at these situations.Click to see your VA loan eligibility (Mar 21st, 2018)
+Most of them can be remedied if you know how VA lenders look at these situations.Verify your new rate (May 23rd, 2019)

 Buying Amidst A Military Transfer